 - Beyond sourcing Fairtrade cocoa, Mars, Fairtrade, and ECOOKIM (a collection of cocoa co-operatives from Côte d’Ivoire) are working together to enable all farmers who they source from on Fairtrade terms to improve their livelihoods.

-Launching in 2022, this innovative programme – part funded by the Ministry of Foreign Affairs Finland (MFA) – will focus on three priority areas:
+Launching in 2022, this innovative programme is part funded by Fairtrade Finland’s development cooperation programme (DONUTS), which receives funding from Ministry of Foreign Affairs Finland (MFA).
+LEAP will focus on three priority areas:

 - Strengthening co-operatives so they can support farmers with a range of services to help them to grow more cocoa and earn higher incomes

 - Diversifying farmer incomes so both women and men farmers can make money from sources other than cocoa.